-Following Bible College and Seminary training at Calvary Bible College in Kansas City, David Knapp joined the ministry of New Tribes Mission, a missionary sending agency for primitive cultures of the world.
+Following Bible College and Seminary training at Calvary Bible College in Kansas City, David Knapp joined the ministry of Ethnos360, a missionary sending agency for primitive cultures of the world.
 His roles have included President of two training schools including a junior college level Bible school.
 He has also functioned as a PR field manager, recruiting representative and fundraiser for NTM over his 40-year career with NTM.
 His experiences have also included managing rental properties, operating a ranch and being owner of a carpet cleaning business.
 Knapp’s doctorate was awarded from Penial Baptist Seminary.
 Most recently David self-published his first book which made Amazon Best Seller list, I Didn’t Know What To Say and speaks nationally and internationally on the broad, universally experienced subject of grief. www.griefreliefministries.com David has served on the Board of Directors for Kidz @ Heart Ministries.

 CHRISTINA WILLIAMS (Editor)

 Christina Williams is a full-time volunteer Adult Ministries Coordinator for City Church in Sanford, FL.
 She oversees discipleship and small groups, helping people grow in Christ.
 Prior to that she worked freelance for a Christian publisher, writing church curriculum, and ghostwriting and editing books.
 Christina has written adult discipleship curriculum for her church, and has taught classes extensively.
 She currently facilitates the biblical education for her church’s intern program.
 Christina and her husband, Kip, love spending time with their grandkids or snorkeling in the Florida waters.
 She has been the volunteer editor for Reach UP Magazine since its inception.